There are many options to help improve your speech. A speech-language pathologist can help you pick the right approach(es) for you.

 - The procedure involves injecting collagen directly into the vocal folds.

-- The collagen effect typically lasts for 6 months, and must be re-injected.
+- The collagen effect typically lasts for 6 months, then must be re-injected.

 - Some patients have reported improvement in their voice from this procedure.